 During your stay

 There are many people and services to support you during your stay.
 Information about some of the services is listed below.
-Not all of these services are available at each of our hospitals.
 Speak to a staff member if you would like more information.

 Aboriginal and Torres Strait Islander patients